FloskelSalomon/quapos/README.md

 ## 4. Installation Guide

 ### Light Microscopy
 To use the provided code it is recommended to create a virtual environment with a conda distribution.
-We recommend the distribution [mamba/miniforge](https://github.com/conda-forge/miniforge#mambaforge) and using the following descreption of setting up mamba for your local machine as [here](https://haesleinhuepf.github.io/BioImageAnalysisNotebooks/01_introduction/readme.html).
+We recommend the distribution [mamba/miniforge](https://github.com/conda-forge/miniforge#mambaforge) and using the following description of setting up mamba for your local machine as [here](https://haesleinhuepf.github.io/BioImageAnalysisNotebooks/01_introduction/readme.html).
 Additionally, it is recommended to install the devbio-napari environment along with seaborn `mamba create --name devbio-napari-env python=3.9 devbio-napari seaborn -c conda-forge`.

 ### Electron Microscopy
 - install ImageJ
 - install MATLAB

 ## 5. Data access + using the code
-- all microscopy images were uploaded to the following repository

 ### Light Microscopy
-- to use the python codes provided here with the light microscopy data please download the data as well as the python notebooks
-- after putting them both into corresponding subfolders (one notebooks, and one data) it should be possible to run the python notebooks smoothly
+All data was uploaded to the following [repository]().
+This includes the raw czi images along with the respective images and annotation which were used to train and validate the random forest classifier.
+To use the python code please download the folder quapos-lm in a desired location and download the images in the folder data.

+Afterwards the code can be modified and used using e.g., jupyter-notebook.

 ### Electron Microscopy
 - download all MATLAB codes into one folder